toweringcloud/toweringcloud/README.md

 - 🔭 I’m currently working as a **Software Engineer and Indie Maker**.
 - 🌱 I’m diving deep into **Generative AI service integration on something**.
-- 👯 I’m looking to collaborate on **Interactive 2D/3D Web/Mobile based service**.
+- 👯 I’m looking to collaborate on **Interactive 2D/3D Web/Mobile User Interface**.